Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_simple.md

 # Your First Adventure

-Make a story where YOU choose what happens!
+Create your own adventure story where YOU choose what happens!
+Press Run, then type "left" or "right" to make your choice.

-## What to Do
-1. Press Run
-2. Type "left" or "right" to choose!

 ```python
 print("=== THE MYSTERIOUS FOREST ===")